-Beginning in 2023, TREC researchers are gathering biological, environmental, and biogeochemical data along the European coastlines at 120 land-sea transects.
+From April 2023 to July 2024, TREC researchers gathered biological, environmental, and biogeochemical data along the European coastlines at 115 land-sea transects.
 This transnational expedition crosses borders and disciplines to combine ocean exploration with parallel sampling of soil, sediment, shallow water, and selected model organisms in various habitats.
-TREC researchers as well as member state scientists who are part of 'plug-in projects' will be supported by EMBL's land-based mobile services and local marine research institutions.
-Additionally, all collected data will be made freely and openly available by EMBL-EBI data resources.
+TREC researchers as well as member state scientists who are part of 'plug-in projects' are supported by EMBL's land-based mobile services and local marine research institutions.
+Eventually, all collected data will be made freely and openly available by EMBL-EBI data resources.

-"Given the scale and urgency of human and planetary health challenges, it is important for EMBL to organise this large pan-European, highly collaborative and cross-disciplinary project," said Paola Bertucci, TREC Scientific Expedition Manager.
+"Given the scale and urgency of human and planetary health challenges, it is important for EMBL to organise this large pan-European, highly collaborative and cross-disciplinary project," said Paola Bertucci, Head of EMBL Scientific Expeditions.
 "EMBL is well positioned to lead this because of its intergovernmental status and large network of collaborators and partners."